ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 Your `App.js` would now look like this [file](./frontend/App.js.md)

-## Starting the application
+## Starting the Application

 Now go to the project root directory of the project, i.e. `dfm-avalanche-react` directory, and run the command `npm start`.
 The ReactJS server would start automatically.
-Visit [http://localhost:3000](http://localhost:3000) to interact with the built dApp.
+Visit [http://localhost:3000](http://localhost:3000) to interact with the built dapp.

-Don't forget to set up Metamask with Avalanche Fuji testnet and also fund the account with Avalanche test tokens to upload files.
+Don't forget to set up MetaMask with Avalanche Fuji testnet and also fund the account with Avalanche test tokens to upload files.

-In the Metamask extension, add a custom RPC by clicking at the network dropdown in the centre of the extension.
+In the MetaMask extension, add a custom RPC by clicking at the network dropdown in the centre of the extension.
 Fill in the details as shown in the below image.

 | Info | Value |